e4s-project-exp/e4s-project-exp.github.io/first-time-user.md

 If you’re new to scientific computing, E4S makes it possible to focus on the science problem itself rather than on wrestling with complicated software setups.
 For decision-makers, E4S represents an investment in scientific productivity, reliability, and innovation.

-By lowering barriers to using advanced computing, E4S helps accelerate discoveries that benefit society—from cleaner energy and resilient infrastructure to medical research and national security.
+By lowering barriers to using advanced computing, E4S helps accelerate discoveries that benefit society.